Short Simple Geodesic Loops on a 2-Sphere: Results

-If the region bounded by $\gamma_i^j*-\eta_i^j$ contained no other arcs of $\gamma$, we could homotope $\gamma_i^j$ to $\eta_i^j$ without creating intersections.
-By $p$-admissibility, if any other $\gamma_i^k$ crosses $\eta_i^j$, $k\not=j$, necessarily it crosses an even number of times (excluding a possible tangency at $p$).
+If the region(s) bounded by $\gamma_i^j*-\eta_i^j$ contained no other arcs of $\gamma$, we could homotope $\gamma_i^j$ to $\eta_i^j$ without creating intersections.
+By $p$-admissibility, if any other $\gamma_i^k$ crosses $\eta_i^j$, $k\not=j$, necessarily they cross an even number of times.
 Thus the region bounded by $\gamma_i^j*-\eta_i^j$ is divided into regions bounded by an arc of $\eta_i^j$ and an arc of $\gamma$.
 Call these regions digons.
-Of all the digons cobounded by arcs of $\eta_i^j$, consider one that does not contain any other digon cobounded by an arc of $\eta_i^j$.
-We can homotope the other bounding arc of this digon to an arc of $\eta_i^j$ without intersecting anything other arc of $\gamma$ (see Figure \ref{fig:sliding_digons}), thus removing this digon.
+Of all the digons cobounded by arcs of $\eta_i^j$ (i.e., bounded by the union of an arc of $\eta_i^j$ and some other arc), consider one that does not contain any other digon cobounded by an arc of $\eta_i^j$.
+We can homotope the other bounding arc of this digon to an arc of $\eta_i^j$ without intersecting any other arc of $\gamma$ (see Figure \ref{fig:sliding_digons}), thus removing this digon.
 Then we slide the arc slightly so it lies outside the bounds of $\gamma_i^j*-\eta_i^j$ and does not intersect $\eta_i^j$.
 Repeat this process until all the digons cobounded by $\eta_i^j$ inside $\gamma_i^j*-\eta_i^j$ have been removed.
 We can then homotope $\gamma_i^j$ to $\eta_i^j$ without introducing intersection points.
 Repeat this process for every $j$. \end{proof}